Jeimer Candelario Player Props: Nationals vs. Twins

-Jeimer Candelario -- hitting .317 with two doubles, a home run, a walk and five RBI in his past 10 games -- will be in action for the Washington Nationals versus the Minnesota Twins, with Pablo Lopez on the mound, on April 22 at 2:10 PM ET.
+On Sunday, Jeimer Candelario (batting .341 in his past 10 games) and the Washington Nationals face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Twins.
+He had two hits (going 2-for-5 with a double and two RBI) in his last game against the Twins.

 Jeimer Candelario Game Info & Props vs. the Twins